KC Farm School’s 2025-2028 Strategic Plan

 Current Initiatives: Field Trips, Ag Explorers, and Jr. Growers.
 Farmers on the Rise Youth Apprenticeship Program.
 Workshops and Education Committee.
 Let’s Grow Wyandotte! for families and school gardens.
 Staff professional development and Growing Growers participation.

-Strategic Goals: Strengthen and document all education programs; expand partnerships and research opportunities; build outdoor classroom at Common Ground; cross-train staff and apprentices in farming, business, marketing, and education; develop advocacy framework for food sovereignty and environmental justice; build indoor classroom; establish Common Ground Academy; assess progress and improve systems.
+Strategic Goals: Strengthen and document all education programs; expand partnerships and research opportunities; build outdoor classroom at Common Ground; cross-train staff and apprentices in farming, business, marketing, and education; develop advocacy framework for food sovereignty and environmental justice; build indoor classroom; establish Earth & Sky School; assess progress and improve systems.

 Gratitude